Note: This post contains affiliate links. As always, we only link to products we’ve used or that we think add value to our readers.

 A good quality winter jacket is essential when visiting Ireland in winter.
 We recommend choosing one that has a hood, is completely waterproof, and is roomy enough to fit over several layers of clothing.

-This is similar to the one I have.
+This is similar to the one I wore.

 The wind in Ireland can get pretty intense, especially along the coast.